H.R. 5287: China Advanced Technology Monitoring Act

 First Pentagon report due by May 1, 2026

-The bill requires the Secretary of Defense to submit the first report to the House and Senate Committees on Armed Services not later than May 1, 2026, then continue reporting annually thereafter for 5 years.
+The Secretary of Defense would have to submit the first report to the House and Senate Armed Services Committees no later than May 1, 2026, then report annually for 5 years, with input from other federal agencies as needed.

 2

-The annual report must cover China’s semiconductor manufacturing and artificial intelligence chipmaking year by year, including design, intellectual property, research and development, silicon and critical minerals, industrial gases, photomasks, equipment, tools, software, and advanced packaging techniques.
+The report must track China's semiconductor manufacturing and AI chipmaking year by year, covering design, intellectual property, research, silicon and critical minerals, industrial gases, photomasks, equipment, tools, software, and advanced packaging.

 3

-The Secretary of Defense must analyze the impact of U.S. and allied or partner export controls on covered items, including whether China is getting around them through foreign investments, third-party acquisitions, supplier relocations, collaborative agreements, partnerships, and contractual relationships.
+The Pentagon would have to analyze whether China is getting around U.S. and allied export controls through foreign investment, third-party acquisitions, supplier relocations, partnerships, and contractual relationships.

 4